-In 2000, Bezos founded aerospace company Blue Origin.
-During the gala, he shared his thoughts about the future of manned space exploration with the entire audience during an interesting and thought-provoking presentation, including how Blue Origin is focused on developing infrastructure for the creation of human spaceflight capabilities and building a future where millions of people are living and working in space.
+During the gala, Bezos, who founded aerospace giant Blue Origin in 2000, shared his thoughts about the future of manned space exploration during an interesting and thought-provoking presentation.
+Bezos expanded on his vision of how Blue Origin is focused on developing infrastructure for the creation of human spaceflight capabilities and building a future where millions of people are living and working in space.

 Jack Bowlus represented his father, Hawley Bowlus.

 An icon of the Golden Age of Flight, Bowlus’ efforts in glider design dominated from 1911-1929.
-He was an American engineer, designer and builder of aircraft (especially gliders).
+He was an American engineer, designer and builder of aircraft, especially gliders.
 Bowlus was the first to break Orville Wright’s 1911 soaring duration record in an American designed and built sailplane.
 Renewing an earlier friendship with T. Claude Ryan, Bowlus joined Ryan Airlines in 1924 to lead the production of its M-1 and M-2 transports.
 The success of those aircraft led Charles Lindbergh to order production of the “Spirit of St. Louis” in 1927.
-Bowlus was the lead engineer on the project, creating the famous aircraft in less than three months.
+Bowlus was the plant manager at Ryan during the “Spirit” project, helping to create the famous aircraft in less than three months.
 An expert at soaring flight, Bowlus trained many glider pilots and actually gave lessons to Charles and Anne Lindbergh in Bowlus sailplanes in San Diego in 1930.
 Bowlus was represented at the Hall of Fame Gala by his son Jack Bowlus.

 Dr. Vance Coffman

-A retired Chairman of Lockheed Martin Corporation, Coffman served in a series of elected corporate leadership positions, including President and Chief Operating Officer of Lockheed Martin’s Space & Strategic Missile Sector.
-While President of Lockheed’s Space Systems Division in 1988, Coffman was responsible for the Hubble Space Telescope, the MILSTAR satellite communications program and the Follow-on Early Warning System (now called the Space Based Infrared System).
+A retired Chairman of Lockheed Martin Corporation, Dr. Coffman served in a series of elected corporate leadership positions, including President and Chief Operating Officer of Lockheed Martin’s Space & Strategic Missile Sector.
+While President of Lockheed’s Space Systems Division in 1988, Coffman was responsible for the Hubble Space Telescope, the MILSTAR satellite communications program and the Follow-on Early Warning System, which is now called the Space Based Infrared System.

 Robert Gilliland, Jr.

 Gilliland was the first man to fly the SR-71 Blackbird and was the test-pilot for every Blackbird that came off the production line before they were turned over to the United States Air Force.
-He also played a vital role in developing the world’s most advanced aircraft used in top secret missions, which were crucially important in winning the Cold War.
-He has more Mach 3 plus time than any other pilot in the world.
-Gilliland’s son, Robert Gilliland Jr., spoke on his late father’s behalf during the Gala.
+He also played a vital role in developing the world’s most advanced aircraft used in top secret missions, which were critically important in winning the Cold War.
+He had more Mach 3 plus time than any other pilot in the world.
+Gilliland’s son, Robert Gilliland Jr., spoke on his late father’s behalf during the gala

 Larry Gordon, son of Apollo 12 Command Module Pilot Dick Gordon

-An American Naval officer and aviator, chemist, test pilot, and NASA astronaut, Gordon is one of only 24 people to have flown to the Moon.
+An American Naval officer and aviator, chemist, test pilot and NASA astronaut, Gordon was one of only 24 people to fly to the Moon.
 Gordon served as back-up pilot for Gemini 8, and in September 1966, he made his first space flight as pilot of Gemini 11.
 Gordon was subsequently assigned as backup Command Module Pilot for Apollo 9.
 In November 1969, he flew as Command Module Pilot of Apollo 12, the second manned mission to land on the Moon.
-Larry Gordon accepted on his father and his family’s behalf.
+Larry Gordon accepted on behalf of his father and family.

 Lt.
-Col. David Hamilton, the last surviving Pathfinder Pilot from World War II
+Col. David Hamilton, the last surviving Pathfinders Pilot from World War II

 An elite special operations group, the Pathfinders were target-marking squadrons during WW II.
 Lt.
 Col. Hamilton enlisted in the U.S. Army Air Force and trained as a C-47 pilot.
-He was then selected to become a Pathfinder pilot.
-He participated in critical missions including dropping paratroopers into Normandy in advance of the allied invasion on D-Day.
-Hamilton is the last surviving Pathfinder pilot from D-Day, and his induction was truly one of the evening’s most touching moments.
+He was then selected to become a Pathfinders pilot.
+He participated in several critical missions, including dropping paratroopers into Normandy in advance of the allied invasion on D-Day.
+Hamilton is the last surviving Pathfinders pilot from D-Day, and his induction was truly one of the evening’s most touching moments.